shivani-2001/DS-ML-Projects/README.md

 # DS-ML-Projects
-Some minor projects of data science and machine learning and deep learning
+Major and Minor projects in data science, machine learning and deep learning.